 - Show up on time, everytime.

 - Share life experiences, and interests with your youth.
+Share how you have overcome challenges.

 - Help them develop life skills, discover new things, develop strengths, and recognize their spiritual gifts.